whoisnico/Basic-Account-Generator-Discord-Bot/README.md

 ## FAQ

-#### Can i change the accounts types?
+#### How can i add accounts?

-Thats not a problem for the generator command!
-You have only to change the files in the Stock Command.
+Just create a .txt file in the folder "Accounts" and add in the file your accounts

-#### The generator dont work after a restock?
+#### Do you have to add stock or smth when you add new accounts in the src?

-If this happen you have to remake all txt files.
+Nope all will be work without touching the code!

 # ToDo